 Benefit-risk Considerations

-Lead Author(s): Clinical Management/Clinical Development/CSPV Medical Safety Operations Associate/Physician
+Lead Author(s): Clinical Management/Clinical Development/GPV Medical Safety Operations Associate/Physician

 This section should provide a succinct statement on the perceived balance between risks that have been identified from cumulative safety data and anticipated efficacy/benefits and should note whether there have been any changes in this balance since the previous DSUR.
 This section is not intended to be a full benefit-risk assessment of the investigational product.